da99/i_love_u/README.md

 Fall in love with computers all over again.

-Secrets of i\_love\_u
+Mastering the subtle art of writing i\_love\_u code.
 -------

-The Majority: you gets your idiot friends to teach it to you.
+Get your idiot friends to teach it to you.

-The Minority: You read the source code.

 Installation and Usage: